EloquentOps/retool-ai-chat-plus/README.md

 1. **Google Maps not loading**: Ensure API key is properly configured
 2. **Widgets not rendering**: Check that widgets are configured in `widgetsOptions` object
-3. **AI agent not responding**: Verify query connection and response format
+3. **AI Query not responding**: Verify query connection and response format
+   - For AI Query: Ensure response format is `{type, source}` JSON
+   - For Agent Query: Ensure response includes `status` and `agentRunId` fields
+4. **Polling not working**: Only applies to Agent Query - check that `agentRunId` is present in response
-4. **Styling issues**: Check for CSS conflicts with Retool's default styles
+5. **Styling issues**: Check for CSS conflicts with Retool's default styles

 ### Debug Mode